rendy-k/semi-conductor-signals/README.md

 # Semi-conductor-Signals
+The objective of this repository is to demonstrate (1) the process of developing a Machine Learning model and (2) deploying the model with docker containers.
+The model prediction can be requested with APIs.

 This tool accepts 10 numerical semi-conductor signals and predicts whether it is a PASS or FAIL.

-The model was developed using a Machine Learning algorithm.

-Originally, there are 5890 signals, but 10 of them are the strongest features.

 # Folders
 - 01_data: the dataset used